-- Free Resources Research Guide - Dana has been updating its Free Medical Resources to Support Clinical Care Research Guide.
-With the onset COVID-19, trusted resource databases have been providing free access to COVID-19 resources.
+- Free Resources Research Guide - Dana has been updating it's Free Medical Resources to Support Clinical Care Research Guide.
+With the onset of COVID-19, trusted resource databases have been providing free access to COVID-19 resources.
 This Guide offers a comprehensive list of clinical care resources that are currently available for free online.

 - Electronic Materials – Contact your Dana Liaison Librarian if you are looking for resources on specific topics.
 Some of our electronic resource venders have been very generous about extending access to collections that are not normally available.
 For faculty, the library currently has more latitude when it comes to scanning print material that we own so that it can be loaded directly into online courses.
 Again, your liaison librarian can assist with this process.